Take a Tour of Saddleback

 2.2 MILES 1100 VERTICAL FT GAIN

 From Base Lodge: start skinning far looker’s right on the Wheeler Slope and look for the wooden “Uphill Access” signs leading you into the woods.
 Follow these signs through the woods and up the mountain, crossing the Hudson Highway ski trail several times until you come out at the top of the Rangeley Express.
-To access the summit, proceed up Tricolor looker’s left.
+To access the summit, proceed up Tricolor on skier's left.
+View our Trail Map and look for the solid blue line displaying the dedicated uphill route.